 You cannot equate what Saudi is doing to what these Manipuri women have done.
 It is wrong to homogenize everything and give a face to it, because things don’t work that way.

 Mother’s Market is a shining example of how women are trying to assert their rights to a nation which believes that a woman is only meant for the household.

 Many gender myths are shattered and recreated.

-It serves as a slap on the face of those who belive that women are not meant for trade because they can’t manage accounts.
+It serves as a slap in the face of those who believe that women are not meant for trade because they can’t manage accounts.
 Darling, these Manipuri women don’t need your mansplaining.